secureblue/secureblue.github.io/content/INDEX.md

 - Removal of the unmaintained and suid-root fuse2 by default
 - Disabling unprivileged user namespaces by default for the unconfined domain and the container domain <sup>[why?](/userns)</sup>

-# Rationale

-Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
-This makes it advantageous as a starting point for building a hardened system.
-However, out of the box it's lacking hardening in numerous other areas.
-This project's goal is to improve on that significantly.

-For more info on BlueBuild, check out the [BlueBuild homepage](https://blue-build.org/).

 # Customization

 If you want to add your own customizations on top of secureblue, you are advised strongly against forking.
 Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a secureblue image.
 This will allow you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.

-## Development

-For local Development [building locally](/contributing#building-locally) is the recommended approach.
+For local development, [building locally](/contributing#building-locally) is the recommended approach.

-## Support / Community
+# Support and community

-Opening [GitHub issues](https://github.com/secureblue/secureblue) is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well.
+Opening [GitHub issues](https://github.com/secureblue/secureblue) for support is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well and it counts with a community of secureblue users.